biosails/pheniqs/docs/configuration.md

         "HK5NHBGXX_l01.cram",
         "HK5NHBGXX_l01.cram"
     ],
+    "sample": [
-    "multiplex": {
+        {
             "transform": { "token": [ "1::8", "2::8" ] },
             "codec": {
                 "@AAGAGGCAAGAGGATA": { "barcode": [ "AAGAGGCA", "AGAGGATA" ] },
                 "@AGGCAGAAAGAGGATA": { "barcode": [ "AGGCAGAA", "AGAGGATA" ] },
                 "@CAGAGAGGAGAGGATA": { "barcode": [ "CAGAGAGG", "AGAGGATA" ] },
                 "@CGTACTAGTCTTACGC": { "barcode": [ "CGTACTAG", "TCTTACGC" ] }
             }
         }
+    ]
 }
 ```
->**Example 2.10** Expanding **Example 2.9** we declare 4 classes for the multiplex decoder which will be be matched against the segmented sequence extracted by the `transform`.
+>**Example 2.10** Expanding **Example 2.9** we declare 4 classes for a sample decoder which will be be matched against the segmented sequence extracted by the `transform`.
 NOTE: The keys of the `codec` dictionary directive have no special meaning and you may choose them as you see fit, as long as they are unique within the `codec` dictionary.
-As a default we define them as the concatenation of all barcodes for each respective class.
+As a matter of convention we use the concatenation of all barcode segments for each respective class.
 {: .example}

+## Read groups

-Since each class decoded by the multiplex decoder corresponds to a read group you may define read group related attributes in each class entry in the `codec` dictionary.
-Read group attributes that apply to all read groups may be declared upstream in either the multiplex decoder directive or the root of the instruction document.
+Since each class decoded by a sample decoder corresponds to a read group you may define read group related attributes in each class entry in the `codec` dictionary.
+Read group attributes that apply to all read groups may be declared upstream in either the sample decoder or the root of the instruction document.

 >```json
 {